cs-fullstack-2019-fall/python-basics1-review-cw-rjrobins16/README.md

 Create a program that takes user input in a while loop.
 If they enter 1, print 1.
 If they enter 2, print 2.
 If they enter 3 print 3.
 If they enter ‘q’ or 0 (your choice), quit.
 Else, print “ERROR”.

 ### Problem 4:
-Ask the user for a number until they hit 'q' to quit.
-Print the total of all the numbers they entered once they click 'q'.
+Create a program that takes the user input until they enter 'q'.
+You should store all of their input and separate the input with a comma.
+Once they enter 'q', print all of the comma separated words they entered.